 Titisee, the largest natural lake in the Black Forest, is an outdoor playground.

 Visitors go to walk the lake’s perimeter, hike to the top Hochfirst Mountain, cruise the lake or rent a rowboat.
 Since this is a large resort, nearby attractions include a waterpark, golf course and several campgrounds/

 At 1.4 kilometers long and sixty-one meters deep, Lake Schluchsee is the largest lake in the Black Forest.
 This artificial lake is popular for water sports and due to its clean water; it’s a regular spot for swimmers too.

 A walk around the lake offers fantastic views of the forest, from a totally different viewpoint.
 In the summer months, you might want to take advantage of the heated outdoor pool and children’s adventure playground situated nearby.

 Walk off your gateau by undertaking a hike in the Black Forest.
 There are hundreds of different trials to choose from, through an impressive fourteen thousand miles of Black Forest scenery.
 See Black Forest Hikes for routes and advice.

-Many of the trials will be colour-coded, so you will need to pay attention on your hike to ensure you stick to the right trail.
+Many of the trials will be color-coded, so you will need to pay attention to your hike to ensure you stick to the right trail.
 You wouldn’t be the first to get muddled up!
 Fortunately, there are plenty of huts along the way offering drink and snacks, so you can always stop here and ask if you get stuck.

-As with any holiday, make sure you organise European travel insurance.
+As with any holiday, make sure you organize European travel insurance.
 This gives you peace of mind that should you have a slip or trip whilst hiking, you will be fully covered.